College: Education, Health, and Human Sciences

 Description of Major

 Athletic training is offered to students interested in gaining clinical experience with injury prevention, recognition and immediate care, rehabilitation, health care management and professional development in a sports medicine environment.
-Athletic training students have an opportunity to complete clinical rotations in a variety of settings, both on and off campus.
+Athletic training students have an opportunity to complete clinical rotations in a variety of settings.
 This is a limited access program that prepares students for professional programs in Athletic Training, Physical Therapy, Physician Assistant or medicine.

 0 hours beyond other requirements.